Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

+Finally, the first part of our paper relies on results on RDDs and nonparametric estimation \citep{Imbens2012,calonico2014,calonico2018effect}, while the second part relies on results on functional-form specification tests \citep{stute1997nonparametric,stute1998bootstrap}.

 The paper is organized as follows.
-In Section \ref{sec:setup}, we introduce the set-up, the notation and our main assumptions.
-In Section \ref{sec:HR}, we introduce our nonparametric estimators.
+Section \ref{sec:setup} introduces the set-up.
+Section \ref{sec:HR} introduces our nonparametric estimators.
 Section \ref{sec:TWFE} considers the TWFE estimator.
-In Section \ref{sec:appli}, we revisit two empirical applications.
-The proof of our first result appears in the text, other proofs are collected in the appendix.
+Section \ref{sec:appli} revisits two empirical applications.
+Proofs are collected in the appendix.